Skipper93653/SM3DW-BF-Randomizer/README.md

 Select a valid unmodified RomFS dump (the root of the RomFS directory - contains folders such as `StageData`, `SystemData`, etc.) of Super Mario 3D World + Bowser's Fury (either v1.0.0 or v1.1.0), enable any additional options and then hit the 'Randomize!' button and wait for the pop-up window to tell you the process has finished, this should generate a folder called `SM3DWR-<seed>` (with 'seed' being the seed used by the random number generator).

+Playing with a mismatched version (e.g. v1.0.0 RomFS randomizer base with the game on v1.1.0 or vice versa) may have unintended consequences.

 ### Playing with the newly generated files

 Note: enable with other mods at your own risk, as this mod is only designed to be compatible with the vanilla game.